 Prior to COVID-19, business owners were already working with their financial teams to help prepare the company for uncertainty.
 Specifically, the business’s CFO takes on a role that ensures that your business will be able to weather unexpected events.

-Today, your virtual McAllen CFOs at Murray & Kirchner CPA, LLC will explain the importance of financial planning before a catastrophe, as well as how a VCFO can assist you through this process.
+Today, your McAllen virtual CFO at Abigail Y. Murray CPA, LLC, will explain the importance of financial planning before a catastrophe, as well as how a VCFO can assist you through this process.

 Unforeseen Events That Could Become a Business Crisis

 If there’s one thing that the pandemic has taught us this year, it’s that the unexpected can occur at any time.
 When you’re unprepared, an unexpected event like the coronavirus could become your company’s greatest vulnerability and its downfall.